WilliamWang1721/LLMs-Code/docs/npm.md

 ## `@google/gemini-cli`

-This is the main package for the Gemini CLI.
+This is the main package for the LLMs Code.
 It is responsible for the user interface, command parsing, and all other user-facing functionality.

-When this package is published, it is bundled into a single executable file.
-This bundle includes all of the package's dependencies, including `@google/gemini-cli-core`.
-This means that whether a user installs the package with `npm install -g @google/gemini-cli` or runs it directly with `npx @google/gemini-cli`, they are using this single, self-contained executable.
+When running the latest version of LLMs Code directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
+This script uses `esbuild` to bundle the entire application and its dependencies into a single, self-contained JavaScript file.
+This bundle is created on-the-fly on the user's machine and is not checked into the repository.

 ## `@google/gemini-cli-core`